AbsoluteVirtueXI/blockchain-courses/ethereum/1-introduction.md

 ![code structure of blockchain](../res/codeview.jpg)
 This process confirms the **integrity** of the block, all the way back to the original `genesis block`.

-If a malicious actor want to alter a block, by changing a transaction amount for example, he will alter the `hash` of all the transactions within the block.
+If a malicious actor want to alter a block, for example by changing a transaction amount, he will alter the `hash` of all the transactions within the block.
 So he will have to mine again this block.
 The process will alter the whole block `hash`, and all the following blocks will have a different `hash` stored in their header for the previous block.
 So the malicious actor will have to mine also all the following blocks based on the `hash` of the malicious crafted block.
 The other protection which prevent these kind of modifications is a consensus mechanism.
 Attackers would need to control 51% of the network to reverse transactions that have already taken place in a blockchain.
 This is known as the **51% Attack**